The Delaware Seashore offers quite a selection of restaurants that serve good fresh local seafood. And I’m a huge sucker for good scallops.

 9. Place four scallops on top of the mashed potatoes on each plate.

-10. Divide the caramelized shallots over the scallops and mashed potatoes across the four plates.
+10. Divide the caramelized shallots and the buttery pan sauce over the scallops and mashed potatoes across the four plates.

 11. Lightly spoon some of the mustard sauce over each scallop and around the circular edge of the mashed potatoes.